 I IV I I I I – I I I I – V V I I

-The harmonies are clearly much more basic and less jazz-based than in one of Blythe’s piano rolls.
+The harmonies in Caldonia Blues are clearly much more basic and less jazz-based than in Jimmy Blythe’s piano rolls.
 But a little of Blythe’s influence shows up at the end when the Caldonia Blues ends on an inconclusive FMm7, a IV flat-7.
 This is similar to Blythe’s sound recording of Chicago Stomp which also ends on a IV flat-7.

 Thomas’s development of boogie woogie began with The New Orleans Hop Scop Blues, which contains an early broken-octave walking bass figure.
 While published in 1916, the Hop Scop Blues was reported by Clarence Williams to have been performed by Thomas in 1911, making it the first known composition with a walking bass.
 That is not to say that it is the first piece ever to use the walking bass, just the first that we are aware of.
 The first publication has the walking bass notated with grace notes but later editions use the standard eighth notes instead.

-In the section with the blues progression Thomas is the first to use this arching bass pattern:
+In the section of The Rocks with the blues progression Thomas is the first to use this arching bass pattern:

 This bass would be used in many future blues and boogie woogie pieces, including The Wicked Fives by Lemuel Fowler, No Special Rider by ‘Little Brother’ Montgomery, and several recordings by Albert Ammons including Boogie Woogie Blues, Monday Struggle, and Shout for Joy.